Temo La: History

 Historically part of ancient trade routes between Tibet and South Asia, the pass gained strategic importance during the 1950s when China initiated infrastructure projects to strengthen border connectivity.
 The construction of the Lhasa-Xigaze Highway in 1955 marked the first modern engineering effort to traverse Temo La, enabling year-round access despite its elevation of over 5,000 meters.

 In the 21st century, Temo La became integral to China's Belt and Road Initiative, with upgrades to the pass's road network (2016–2020) enhancing cargo capacity by 300% and reducing travel time between Tibet and Nepal to under 8 hours (China National Highway 559).
 These improvements involved advanced engineering solutions, including frost-resistant asphalt and modular bridge systems, to withstand extreme weather.
 Temo La operates under China's Border Trade Facilitation Policy in 2017, which streamlines customs procedures and supports duty-free zones for Sino-Nepalese trade.
 The pass handles 65% of Tibet's cross-border agricultural exports, including yak wool and medicinal herbs, while serving as a hub for renewable energy projects, with three solar power stations (total 120 MW) completed along its routes by 2023.

-Ecology

-New environmental laws, like the Tibetan Plateau Protection Plan in 2022, require strict environmental rules for building infrastructure near Temo La.
-These rules include wildlife corridors and systems that check the air quality in real time.
-The pass remains a focal point for regional development, balancing economic growth with ecological preservation.